CraigLangford/Crypto-Price/README.md

 ### Prerequisites

 This app runs using Python 3.6.1.
-Please checkout www.python.com to set-up on your own system.
-It is recommended to build the project in a contained virtual envirnment.
-You can see more details on the virtualenv project at www.github.com/virtualenv.
+Please checkout [www.python.org](https://www.python.org) to install it on your own system.
+It is recommended to build the project in a contained virtual environment.
+It is recommended that you set up [Virtualenv](https://virtualenv.pypa.io/en/stable/) with the [Virtualenv Wrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) which allows you to create and delete Virtualenvs easily.

 ### Installing